 Color, Materials, and Finishes That Support Safety

-- Use contrasting colors for edges, knobs, and steps to enhance color psychology without overwhelming the eye.
+- Use contrasting colors for edges, knobs, and steps to boost color psychology without overwhelming the eye.

-- Select durable finishes on high-touch surfaces to withstand spills, abrasion, and cleaning.
+- Select durable finishes on high-touch surfaces.
+These need to stand up to spills, abrasion, and constant cleaning.

-- Apply non-slip, slip-resistant flooring to reduce trips and falls.
+- Apply non-slip, slip-resistant flooring to cut down on trips and falls.

-- Opt for rounded edges and bumpers on cabinetry to minimize injury during falls or bumps.
+- Opt for rounded edges and bumpers on cabinetry.
+This minimizes injury during falls or bumps.

 Supervision Myths and Design-Focused Oversight